 Here are some tips for getting the most vitamin C out of your daily diet:

-- Keep a bowl of vitamin-C rich fruit in the house for snaking.
+- Keep a bowl of vitamin-C rich fruit in the house for snacking.
 A grapefruit for breakfast is not a bad idea.
 You may also consider eating more oranges, mangos and kiwifruit.

 - Have a light lunch with a side of crudité.
 Raw broccoli and red peppers are extremely high in this powerful antioxidant.